erdogant/imagesc/README.md

 See [LICENSE](LICENSE) for details.

 ### Donation
-* This package is created and maintained in my free time.
-If this package is usefull, you can show your <a href="https://erdogant.github.io/donate/?currency=USD&amount=5">gratitude</a> :) Thanks!
+This package is created and maintained in my free time.
+If this package is usefull, feel free to use more of my packages.
+Sponser <a href="https://erdogant.github.io/donate/?currency=USD&amount=5">here</a>.